jadehamel/walletscan/README.md

 # Wallet Scan

-- A Client site Web app that generate differente random public addresses and corresponding privates on different blockchains
+- An 100% client side Web app that generate differente random public addresses and corresponding private keys on different blockchains

 Blockchains supported:
-  - Ethereum
+  - Ethereum (ETH)
-  - Litecoin
+  - Litecoin (LTC)

+Features
+  (For all supported Blockchains)
+  - Choose the number of adresses to generate at once
+  - Clickable public address to the block explorer

+  (For Ethereum blockchain)
+  - Matching with 16 000 best Wallets et stopping the scan if a match and showing the matches

 Demo: [https://scan.pineapple.fans](https://scan.pineapple.fans)